 Build a bug hotel they said.
 It will be fun they said.
 And they were right!
-We were recently tasked with building a bug hotel by my daughter’s school.
+We were recently assigned the project to build a bug hotel from recycled materials by my daughter’s school.
 It’s something I was keen to do for a while but then I get put off by so many of those perfect looking bug hotels you see on Pinterest.
 Ours is not one of those, but it turned out to be a pretty awesome Bug Hotel nonetheless.
 We decided to use some leftover pallets and some of the plastic bottles from our every growing recycling bin.
-This is our DIY bug hotel using recycled materials.
+This is our DIY bug hotel using plastic bottles and wooden pallets.

 What is a Bug Hotel?

-Also called an insect house, or an insect hotel, it’s basically a structure made of sticks and plants all packed in together to resemble a house that insects and bugs can then make their own.
+Also called an insect house, or an insect hotel, a bug hotel is basically a structure made of sticks and plants all packed in together to resemble a house that insects and bugs can then make their own.
 With lots of little crevices for them to make their temporary home.
 It’s also a really great way to encourage diversity and wildlife into your garden or park.

 We have seen a number of bug hotels.
 There’s a gorgeous one outside the library of York Minster Learning in York.
 We also saw one at the Chester Zoo and even a few at one of our local parks.
 Here are a few photos of those.

-What Materials Should You Use To Build Your Insect House?
+What Materials Should You Use To Build Your Bug Hotel from recycled materials?

 When considering what materials you should use to build your bug hotel, the list is endless really.
 A number of the perfect looking ones you may have seen on Pinterest are only made from natural products.
 However, I much prefer the idea of using recycled materials.
 Instead of the plastic bottles going to landfill and causing harm to wildlife, we’re using them to create something that can actually benefit wildlife.

-For our DIY bug hotel we used the following materials:
+For our DIY bug hotel from recycled materials we used the following materials:

-- Old pallets that were going to be recycled anyway
+- Old wooden pallets that were going to be recycled anyway